RelationalAI/rai-workflow-manager/workflow/README.md

 Steps of this type are used to configure sources which workflow manager will use during [Load Data](#load-data) step.
 * `configFiles`(required) is used to specify the configuration files to install.
 Leave empty if no configuration files are needed.
+* `defaultContainer`(required) is used to specify the default container for sources input.
 * `sources`(required) is used to specify the sources to configure.
   * `relation`(required) is used to specify the name of the relation to which the source should be uploaded.
   * `isChunkPartitioned`(optional) is used to specify whether the source is chunk partitioned(split on chunks).
 By default `False`.
   * `relativePath`(required) is used to specify the relative path of the source on Blob storage or in data on file system.
   * `inputFormat`(required) is used to specify the input format of the source.
 The supported input formats are `csv`, `jsonl`.
   * `isDatePartitioned`(optional) is used to specify is partitioned by date.
 By default `False`.
+  * `container`(optional) is used to specify the container for particular source.
+If not specified, the `defaultContainer` will be used.
   * `extensions`(optional) is used to specify the extensions of the source which will be associated with the `inputFormat`.
 If not specified, the `inputFormat` will be used default extensions are used.
   * `loadsNumberOfDays`(optional) is used to specify the number of days to load.
   * `offsetByNumberOfDays`(optional) is used to specify the number of days to offset the current (end) date by.